A Pre-kindergarten Program for Four Year Old Children.

 What we like about themes is that they enable us to create curriculum that children can approach from a variety of levels and angles, depending on their interests and abilities.
 The integrated approach makes intuitive sense, as this is how we all experience the world, and working on different skills simultaneously reflects the way people (whether children or adults) are called upon to use their skills.

 Curriculum planning is a team effort.
-The pre-k classes will have similar morning schedules.
 Children in the full day class have a half hour of rest/quiet time and an afternoon recess in addition to their other afternoon activities.

 We have a few rules for behavior, and appreciate when parents support us in being consistent in requiring children to comply with them, and when applicable, comply with them themselves.